Aeronautica Imperialis - Faction Review - Space Marines

 Dark Angel Xiphon Interceptors

-The Xiphon Interceptor is a durable, well-armed and manoeuvrable fighter aircraft.
-With its good Max Speed and access to almost all of the Ace Manoeuvres you can expect to get this fighter into the action and position it where it needs to be.
-The fighter also has a reasonable low Min Speed of 2 and a Throttle value of 3.
-Together, these stats allow the plane to reposition itself with a high level of unpredictability.
+The Xiphon Interceptor is a durable, well armed and manoeuvrable fighter aircraft.
+With a solid Max Speed and access to almost all of the Ace Manoeuvres, it can be counted on to get into the action and position itself where it needs to be.
+Its low Min Speed of 2 and Throttle value of 3 give it excellent flexibility, allowing it to reposition with a high degree of unpredictability.

-The Xiphon Interceptors main armament are a battery of Quad Lascannons [0/4/2 2+(6+)], which is a powerful weapon at medium range.
-Where it is lacking is at short range, here it cannot be used at all, not especially useful in close dogfight!
+The Xiphon’s main armament is a battery of Quad Lascannons [0/4/2 2+(6+)] which is a powerful weapon at medium range.
+However, it has a notable weakness at short range, where the lascannons cannot be used at all.
+This is not ideal in a tight dogfight.

-I always upgrade my Xiphons to have two sets of Hunter Killer missiles, making this aircraft deadly at medium range.
-Overall, I rate this aircraft to one of the best aircraft in the game.
+Personally, I always upgrade my Xiphons with two sets of Hunter Killer Missiles, making them deadly at medium range.
+Overall, I rate the Xiphon as one of the best aircraft in the game.

 Storm Eagle Gunship

-The Storm Eagle is a fighter, albeit a strange one.
+The Storm Eagle is a fighter, albeit an unusual one.
 It has 4 Structure points and a Transport Capacity of 2.
-Additionally, it lacks the manoeuvrability and the top end Maximum Speed of the more traditional fighters of other races.
-It does have a lot in common with the Imperial Valkyrie.
+However, it lacks the manoeuvrability and top end Maximum Speed found in the more traditional fighters of other factions.
+In many ways, it shares characteristics with the Imperial Valkyrie.

-The Storm Eagle, like most Space Marine aircraft is a flying brick.
-For a fighter, it is extremely durable, but it has a low Maximum Speed and Manoeuvrability.
-This is aircraft will rely on 'tanking' enemy fire rather than avoiding it.
-It can, however, hover due to its minimum speed of 0 and with a throttle of 2 this aircraft could go from a speed of 5 to 1 with a sudden change of altitude; leaving the enemy guessing as to its final position.
+Like most Space Marine aircraft, the Storm Eagle is a flying brick.
+For a fighter, it is extremely durable but hampered by a low Maximum Speed and limited Manoeuvrability.
+This is an aircraft that will rely on absorbing enemy fire rather than dodging it.
+Thanks to its Minimum Speed of 0 and a Throttle of 2, the Storm Eagle is capable of hovering and making sudden speed and altitude changes.
+It can drop from Speed 5 to Speed 1 in a single turn, keeping opponents guessing about its final position.

 Fire Raptor Gunship

-The Fire Raptor, like the Storm Eagle is heavy fighter.
-It, however, sacrifices the Storm Eagle's transport capacity for extra firepower.
-It is equipped with a front mounted Avenger Bolt Cannon [3/7/0 4+(6+)] and a Hellstrike Missile Launcher for Ground Attack [2/2/2 3+ (6+)].
-Additionally, the Fire Raptor also has two turret mounted Heavy Bolters [6/2/0 5+], which can fire to either side of the aircraft.
-These can then be upgraded to either Autocannons [1/4/0 4+] or to Lascannons [0/2/1 2+(6+)].
-Personally, I prefer the Lascannon, which will give the Fire Raptor a ridiculous amount of firepower at medium range.
-Overall the Lascannon has the greatest chance of causing damage.
+The Fire Raptor, like the Storm Eagle, is a heavy fighter.
+However, it sacrifices the Storm Eagle's transport capacity in favour of additional firepower.
+It is equipped with a front mounted Avenger Bolt Cannon [3/7/0 4+(6+)] and a Hellstrike Missile Launcher for ground attack [2/2/2 3+(6+)].
+Additionally, the Fire Raptor features two turret mounted Heavy Bolters [6/2/0 5+], which can fire to either side of the aircraft.
+These can be upgraded to Autocannons [1/4/0 4+] or Lascannons [0/2/1 2+(6+)] depending on your tactical needs.

-Additional note, when I built mine, I decide to go with the Heavy Bolters.
-Overall, these were cheaper and gave me some excellent short ranged firepower, something the force as a whole lacks.
+When I built mine, I chose to keep the Heavy Bolters.
+Overall, they were more affordable and provided excellent short range firepower, something the Space Marine force generally lacks.

 Thunderhawk Gunship

-First and foremost, this is a Thunderhawk Gunship, one of the most iconic vehicles from the Warhammer 40,000 Universe.
-In Aeronautica Imperialis, it is the lone Space Marine vehicle with the type: Bomber.
-As such, you will need to include it in some scenarios.
+First and foremost, this is a Thunderhawk Gunship — one of the most iconic vehicles in the Warhammer 40,000 universe.
+In Aeronautica Imperialis, it is the only Space Marine aircraft with the bomber type, making it essential for certain scenarios.

-This aircraft takes the Space Marine durability to another level with 8 Structure points.
-I will almost definitely take an Armoured Crew Compartment (see below) upgrade for this aircraft and possibly Ceramite Plating as well.
+This aircraft takes Space Marine durability to the next level with a massive 8 Structure points.
+I almost always take the Armoured Crew Compartment upgrade for added protection and often add Ceramite Plating as well.

 Icarus Stormcannon

-This rapid firing ground defence of the Space Marines has an effective altitude of 3, which is better than its counterparts from the other factions in Aeronautica (it is as good as the Aeldari equivalent).
-It can fire at all ranges [5/5/2 5+] and can only be avoided by aircraft flying at Altitude 5.
-Orks, for example, cannot avoid this air defence, as their max altitude is 4.
-Overall, the defence is a good option, costing only 9pts and it will be invaluable for defending your ground targets.
+This rapid firing ground defence of the Space Marines has an effective altitude of 3, which is superior to that of most other factions in Aeronautica Imperialis.
+It matches the performance of the Aeldari equivalent.
+The weapon can engage targets at all ranges [5/5/2 5+] and can only be avoided by aircraft flying at Altitude 5.
+For example, Ork aircraft, which have a maximum altitude of 4, cannot escape its reach.
+Overall, this ground defence is a solid choice.
+At just 9 points, it offers reliable coverage and will be invaluable for protecting your ground targets.

 Skyspear Missile Launchers